dg227/NLSA/README.md

 ## Implementation

 NLSA implements a Matlab class ``nlsaModel`` which encodes the attributes of the machine learning procedure to be carried out.
 This includes:
-- Training and test data.
+- Specification of training and test data.
 - Delay-coordinate embedding.
 - Pairwise distance functions.
 - Density estimation for variable-bandwidth kernels.